unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

      {Under Sense 2.0 of lemma κἄν, G25790}
   [Luke 12:38](luk 12:38){2 instances, one(1) for this Sense and one(1) for [Sense 1.0](#sense-10)}

-      Example with preceding narrative discussion only, without a Greek or Hebrew lemma kink:
+      Example with preceding narrative discussion only, without a Greek or Hebrew lemma link:
   ~Gabbatha, the Greek transliteration of an uncertain Aramaic word: [John 19:13](jhn 19:13)

       Example with preceding narrative discussion only, which includes a Greek lemma link without a gloss: